Louisville Partial Paralysis Spinal Cord Injury Attorneys

 As a broad generalization, economic damages are objective financial compensation for which there are receipts.
 Anytime you see a medical specialist, have a prescription filled, or see a therapist because of your injury, these are considered medical expenses.

 Non-economic damages are compensation for those intangible problems that occur after an accident.
 These can include pain and suffering, emotional distress, loss of consortium, and loss of enjoyment of life.

 Why Choose Sampson Law Firm?

-The legal team at Sampson Law Firm are skilled negotiators and have over 20 years of experience recovering compensation for our clients from insurance companies.
+The legal team at Sampson Law Firm are skilled negotiators with over 20 years of experience recovering compensation for our clients from insurance companies.
 We work tirelessly on behalf of our clients from the Louisville area.
 Our work has earned our team the reputation of caring for our clients and winning large verdicts and settlements.

-Sampson Law Firm is devoted to the Louisville community and believes that our clients are our friends and neighbors.
-It’s our mission to provide you with the skill required to maximize your insurance claim and litigate your case before a judge when necessary.
+Sampson Law Firm is devoted to the Louisville community and believes our clients are our friends and neighbors.
+It’s our mission to provide you with the skills required to maximize your insurance claim and litigate your case before a judge when necessary.
 We tailor our legal strategy to your situation and circumstances.

 Reclaim Your Life.
 Call Sampson Law Firm Today

 After a spinal cord injury, your life can be turned upside down.
 Recovering compensation can help make your path to recovery just a little easier.
-It’s important to reclaim control because feeling in control has a significant impact on your future.
+It’s crucial to reclaim control because feeling in control has a significant impact on your future.

 When you work with an experienced attorney from Sampson Law Firm, you can accomplish your goals more easily.
 Call our office today at (502) 584-5050 to speak with someone from our legal team and get your free case evaluation.